Planalto Central Aerodrome

-Planalto Central Aerodrome (ICAO: SIQE) is a brazilian airport in the administrative region of São Sebastião, in the Federal District, dedicated to general aviation.
+Planalto Central Aerodrome (ICAO: SIQE) is an airport located in the administrative region of São Sebastião, in the Federal District, dedicated to general aviation.

 It is managed by contract by Infracea.

 History

 Previously known as Botelho Aerodrome, between September 11, 2019 and September 7, 2022 it was managed by contract by Infraero on behalf of the owner of the land, Terracap.
 On that day Infracea became the new contractor.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 35 km from downtown Brasília.